Sergio Almirón (footballer, born 1980)

-Sergio Bernardo Almirón (born 7 November 1980) is an Argentine former footballer who used to play as a central midfielder known for his passing and powerful shots.
+Sergio Bernardo Almirón (born 7 November 1980) is an Argentine former footballer who played as a central midfielder known for his passing and powerful shots.

 He is currently a non-playing staff member at Lega Pro club Akragas.

 Club career

 Newell's Old Boys

 Almirón began his professional career with Argentine club Newell's Old Boys.
 After making his debut for the club at the age of 18, Almirón managed 16 further league appearances for the club, before being sold to Italian side, Udinese, in 2001.

 Udinese

 Following his official transfer to Udinese in the summer of 2001, Almirón was instantly inserted into the club's first team, however, was limited to just 12 league appearances.
-Due to his young age and lack of first team experience, Udinese opted to loan the young midfielder to Serie B outfit, Hellas Verona F.C. in 2003.
+Due to his young age and lack of first team experience, Udinese opted to loan the young midfielder to Serie B outfit, Hellas Verona FC in 2003.
 Almirón went on to make 16 league appearances for the club, also scoring a single goal.
 Following a successful loan spell, Almirón returned to Udinese at the conclusion of the season.